 In 1913 the 3rd generation Michelangelo Luxardo built a new distillery, one of the largest in the entire Austro-Hungarian Empire.
 Then, at the end of the First World War, Zara was incorporated into the Kingdom of Italy as 85% of its population were Italians.

 The company prospered until the Second World War when after repeated Anglo-American bombing raids during 1943-44, the city and the distillery was almost completely destroyed.
 The German troops withdrew and followed the occupation by Tito's communist partisans.
 The majority of the surviving Italian population fled into exile but many were killed by the partisans.
 Sadly, the unlucky ones included Pietro Luxardo as well as Nicolo II and his wife who were drowned in the Adriatic by Tito's forces.

 Giorgio, the only surviving fourth generation brother, with the help of Nicolo III (the young fifth generation) temporarily re-founded the business in Venice before Giorgio found the perfect location in Torreglia, Padova.

 The Euganean Hills provide an ideal climate for growing Marasca cherries, so it is here in 1947, they planted the first orchard.
 Today that orchard boasts 20,000 cherry trees and is where the still family-owned and run business still continues to operate and prosper.

 Our video interview above with Franco Luxardo, Giorgio's son and the only surviving member of the 5th generation, provides a truly fascinating first-hand insight into the Luxardo family history.
-Still today Franco plays an active role in the business, now supported by the next generation.
-An introduction to the Luxardo family.
+Still today Franco plays an active role in the business, now supported by the next generations.

 Luxardo Perla Dry